Hack4Eugene/SpeedUpAmerica/README.md

 $ docker-compose run frontend rake populate_zip_boundaries
 ```

+> When updating the SQL files make sure to remove the warning from the first line of the file.

 Once imported you can update the SQL files by:
 ```bash
 $ docker-compose exec mysql mysqldump --no-create-info -u suyc -psuyc suyc census_boundaries > data/census_tracts.sql